-- Make sure the disc you want to rename isn't write-protected: - 2.
-Put the disc into the floppy disc drive: - 3.
-Move the pointer over the floppy disc drive icon and click Menu. - 4.
-Move the pointer over the arrow to the right of the Name disc option: - 5.
-Type the new disc name in the Disc name writable menu box that appears:
+- 1 Make sure the disc you want to rename isn't write-protected. - 2 Put the disc into the floppy disc drive. - 3 Move the pointer over the floppy disc drive icon and click Menu. - 4 Type the new disc name in the Name disc/Disc name writable menu option.

-Note: you can use up to 10 characters, but you can't use any spaces, or the characters $\& \% \$: : # " I : The name must be at least two characters long:
+Note: The name must be at least 2 characters up to a maximum of 10, but you can't use any spaces, or the characters \$ & % @ \^:.#"|.

-6. Click Select on the name, or press Return:
+5 Click on the name, or press Return.

 The disc now has a new name.
-To see it, click Select on the floppy disc drive icon on the icon bar: A directory display will appear, with the new name in the title bar: Remember to write the disc's name on its label:
+To see it, click on the floppy disc drive icon on the icon bar.
+A directory display will appear, with the new name in the title bar.
+Remember to write the disc's name on its label.

 Note: Always make disc names unique.
-You won't then get confused if the computer asks to see a particular disc: Also, make the name you physically write on the disc similar to (or the same as) the electronic name you type in when you rename a disc:
+You won't then get confused if the computer asks to see a particular disc.
+Also, make the name you physically write on the disc similar to (or the same as) the electronic name you type in when you rename a disc.